krishnarevi/TSAI_END2.0_Session10/README.md

 We can broadly divide the embeddings into 2 classes: **Word-level and Character-level embeddings**.

  ELMo and Flair embeddings are examples of Character-level embeddings.
 Here, we are going to use a popular word-level pretrained word embedding -Stanford’s GloVe.
-Gooogle’s Word2Vec is another popular word-level pretrained word embedding
+Google's Word2Vec is another popular word-level pretrained word embedding

 Let’s understand the working of  GloVe.

-##### Brief Introduction to GloVe: Global Vectors for Word Representation
+#### Brief Introduction to GloVe: Global Vectors for Word Representation

 GloVe is an unsupervised learning algorithm for obtaining vector representations for words.
 Training is performed on aggregated global word-word co-occurrence statistics from a corpus, and the resulting representations showcase interesting linear substructures of the word vector space.
 Simply put, GloVe allows us to take a corpus of text, and intuitively transform each word in that corpus into a position in a high-dimensional space.
 This means that similar words will be placed together.